Ravna Gora, Croatia: Recent

 Ravna Gora was hit by the 2014 Dinaric ice storm.
 From 31 January to 2 February 2014, while S and SW geostrophic wind dominated, freezing rain fell on Gorski Kotar, glazing the entire region.
-It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It wrecked roofs, power lines and forests, causing power loss for about 14,000 households in Gorski Kotar, or about 80% of its population.
 Because of power lines falling on the A6, the highway was closed in of Rijeka between Bosiljevo and Kikovica, and between Kikovica and Delnice in the direction of Zagreb.
 It took about 10 days to restore essential infrastructure to the region, and within months electricity was back in most of its former range, but at a cost of about 84.4 million HRK to HEP.
 At the time it was the largest peacetime damage since its Secession from Yugoslavia, even without counting the forestry losses.
 The Šumarija Ravna Gora fared well relative to western forestry branches, losing mainly diseased and very poorly anchored trees.
 Clearing blocked forestry roads and forest paths would take years, and thanks to the declining population some were never cleared.

 On 28 October 2018, strong convective precipitation led to flash flooding, causing all roads in and out to be closed.

 One night in mid-June 2019, the restaurant Breza caught on fire.
 Three firefighters from the local volunteer fire department arrived on scene at 3:49, followed by six more, but efforts were focused on preventing its spread to adjacent inhabited rooms and all 12 bottles of air were used up, leading to cessation of firefighting until the JVP Delnice could arrive, joined by the volunteer fire departments of Stara Sušica and Kupjak.
 The fire was under control by 6:15 and had been put out by 10:00.
 30 firefighters participated with 5 vehicles.
 The fire caused about a million HRK in damage.

 On 16 September 2022, heavy rain led to the A6 interchange at Ravna Gora being closed due to flooding.